 You have to ask yourself, is Cramer focusing on a sector or a company?
 If it’s a sector, you might want to look for similar companies that share the same traits.
 It’s always more important to remember what Cramer says about a sector than an individual stock because 50% of where a stock goes is determined by its sector.

-None of this is to say that you shouldn’t listen to Cramer’s stock picks, which he has total conviction in, but the bottom line is that there’s almost always something more important going on than just “buy this, sell that,” and you should focus on the bigger lesson.
+None of this is to say that you shouldn’t listen to Cramer’s stock picks, which he has total conviction in, but the bottom line is that there’s almost always something more important going on than just “buy this, sell that,” and the bigger lesson is worth focusing on.